matthewtamayo/cloud-unicorn-store/README.md

 This is the unicorn store that will be implemented as another microfrontend along with the unicorn-run app.

-It features CRUD operations in an eCommerce way.
+It is sort of like an eCommerce website.